ASV44/ChatMessageBroker/README.md

 ### Run
 #### Broker
+Broker app accepts:
-Broker accepts `--config` flag which represents the path to config file.
-Default value for `--config` flag is `./broker/config.yaml`.
+- `--config` flag which represents the path to config file. <br> Default value for `--config` flag is `./broker/config.yaml`.
 Modify path to config file only in case you use or change config path location.
+- `--connection` flag which represents socket connection type.<br> Broker supports `tcp-socket` and `websocket` connections.
+Default flag value is `all` which enables all connection types.

 #### Client
-Client app accepts
+Client app accepts:
 - `--host` flag which represents Broker host address.
 Default value is `0.0.0.0`
 - `--port` flag which represents Broker host address port number.
 Default value is `8888`
 - `--connection-type` flag which represents Broker connection.
 Default value is `tcp`